mgrube753/bachelor-thesis/README.md

 ## Todo

--   [x] insights rausschreiben bei exp2
+-   [ ] set up better texts for exp2 if all data is there
--   [ ] exp1 mixed analysis complications formulieren
+-   [ ] + musterfragen einbauen exp2!
--   [ ] musterfragen einbauen
+-   [ ] alles nochmal durchgehen

 ---